 (a) Penalties.
-The following actions may be taken when USA Cycling regulations are broken (in general order of increasing severity): warning, fine, relegation, disqualification, suspension.
-Riders may be disqualified from all subsequent events in a race series held under a single event permit for a period of up to 10 days.
+The following actions may be taken when USA Cycling regulations are broken (in general order of increasing severity): warning, fine, relegation,

 (b) Recommended penalties for first offenses under normal circumstances are listed below and throughout these rules within brackets.
 Subsequent offenses of the same type by the same rider within a year of the last such offense should receive greater penalties.